 There is nothing I love more than arriving in a new city, ready to explore it with my camera.

-Malaga is one of those places that offers diversity in photography exploration – it has a charming old town, modern vibrant city centre, historic buildings and castles, typical coastal areas with chiringuitos and much more.
+Malaga is one of those places that offers diversity in photography exploration – it has a charming old town, a modern vibrant city centre, historic buildings and castles, typical coastal areas with chiringuitos and much more.

 Even if you just have a weekend or a day to explore, there is plenty to capture and make lots of memories.

-Malaga is usually my go-to day trip destination, as I live just 30 minutes train ride away, so I end up going back quite often, looking for new local gems and ways to capture the city.
+Malaga is usually my go-to day trip destination, as I live just 30 30-minute train ride away, so I end up going back quite often, looking for new local gems and ways to capture the city.